peemai1/dsi321_2025/README.md

 ### Dataset
-Data is stored in Parquet format in the LakeFS repository, partitioned by year, month, day, and hour.
+Data is stored in Parquet format in the LakeFS repository, partitioned by year, month, day, and hour.<br>
 Data Schema :
 | Column Name         | Data Type                     | Description                                           |
 |---------------------|-------------------------------|-------------------------------------------------------|